 Build confidence among your team to ask for an add-on gift when people call up to buy tickets.
 Single ticket buyers don’t often respond to outbound asks, but an invitation to add on a gift or ‘round up’ a sale tends to get a high response rate - especially if it comes from someone who’s passionate about your organization and its mission.

 Add value to your offer

 Look for opportunities for your box office team to sell items other than tickets.
-Parking or travel passes, drinks vouchers or merchandise all help to streamline audience experience and reduce waiting time during their visit in addition to increasing revenue for you.
+Parking or transit passes, drinks vouchers or merchandise all help to streamline patrons’ experience and reduce waiting time during their visit in addition to increasing revenue for you.

 Make your asks specific

 The art of upselling relies on matching the items you want to sell with the right next step for each patron.
 Help box office teams think about the different factors that make for a successful ask: